noramvillanueva/clustcurv/README.md

 # clustcurv
-An R package for determining groups of curves
+An R package for determining groups of curves (until now) in a survival context.